Print

 5. Allow cupcakes to cool in the pan for 10 minutes, and then transfer to a wire rack to cool completely.
 Cupcakes must be completely cooled before decorating.

-7. Frost cooled cupcakes.
-You can swipe the frosting on with an icing knife or use a piping tip such as Wilton 1M.
-Leftover cupcakes keep well covered tightly in the refrigerator for up to 3 days.
+7. Frost cooled cupcakes and top with sprinkles, if desired.
+You can swipe the frosting on with an icing knife or use a piping tip such as Ateco 826 or Wilton 1M.

 Notes